Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Downstream markets and monopoly regulation

 Figure \ref{fig:rob_opt_price} illustrates the result.
-By committing to rent payments contingent on realized demand and setting a cost-dependent markup---based solely on $F^{\star}$---capped at $\overline{\theta}$, the regulator maximizes welfare regardless of the uncertainty over demand or technology.
+By committing to rent payments contingent on realized demand and setting a cost-dependent markup---based solely on the conjectured cost distribution $F^{\star}$---capped at $(\overline{\theta}-\theta)$, the designer maximizes welfare (under the conjectured model $(D^{\star},F^{\star})$) regardless of the regulator's uncertainty over demand or technology.